Education and awards

 Elizabeth has always loved painting landscapes and in 1995, she visited Tuscany to steep herself in its rich artistic history and paint the region’s extraordinary countryside.
 Whilst there, she organised her first watercolour courses for beginners in the village of Pergo, near Cortona.

 In 1997, Elizabeth decided to permanently settle in Tuscany and she has been painting and exhibiting in the region ever since.
-She now lives in Montisi, part of the Comune di S.Giovanni in the Siena area, where she has a studio in the town centre.
+She now lives in Montisi, part of the Comune of Montalcino in the Siena area, where she has a studio that you can visit in the town centre.

 A perfect painting environment